ondato/ondato-sdk-android/README.md

             .showSelfieWithDocumentScreen(true) //default is true
             .showSuccessScreen(true) //default is true
             .recordProcess(true) //default is true
-            .setMode(OndatoConfig.Mode.TEST) //default is TEST
+            .setRemoveSelfieFrame(false) // default is false (only for passive liveness) .setMode(OndatoConfig.Mode.TEST) //default is TEST
             .setLanguage(Language.English) // default is English
             .setLivenessCheckMode(LivenessCheck.Active) //Choose Active or Passive, default is Active